respawnin/retropy-docs/_posts/Game Engine/2023-09-01-Getting-Started-with-retroPy.md

 rpy.run(update, draw)
 {% endhighlight %}

-On 	:yellow_square:line 7:yellow_square:, we'll need to clear the screen before we start drawing anything on it.
+On ***line 7***, we'll need to clear the screen before we start drawing anything on it.
 Here, we're clearing the entire screen with colour index 1 (Dark Blue).

-On 	:yellow_square:line 8:yellow_square:, we'll use the text command to indicate the string of text we want to display, its top left (X,Y) starting position, followed by the colour of the text (colour Index 7 is white).
+On ***line 8***, we'll use the text command to indicate the string of text we want to display, its top left (X,Y) starting position, followed by the colour of the text (colour Index 7 is white).
 By default, the text is a monospace font of size 16x16 pixels.

 Other than lines 7 & 8, everything else is the bare minimum required for an empty project (A copy of it called `Empty.py` can be found in the retroPy directory).